Radio Dramas

 Submission Guidelines

 "Shoestring Radio Theatre" accepts submissions from writers.
 We are always looking for good, original radio plays of any genre.
-We have produced dozens of scripts submitted by writers from all over the world who originally found us on the web.
+We have produced hundreds of scripts submitted by writers from all over the world who originally found us on the web.

 Format